Deseteral/dj-lama-legacy/README.md

 <img src="https://cdn.rawgit.com/Deseteral/dj-lama/master/res/logo.svg" width="30%" height="30%">

-*Special thanks to my friend Natalia for making this amazing logo.*
+*Special thanks to my friend Natalia for making this amazing logo!*

-Disclaimer: This code was written in the *"move fast and break things"* fashion, and thus it works well, but the code itself is not the best quality, and will be rewritten (possibly using official Discord API).
+**Disclaimer:** This code was written in the *"move fast and break things"* fashion, and thus it works well, but the code itself is not the best quality, and will be rewritten (possibly using official Discord API).
 Also it's not really suitable for general use, so if you're looking for music bot for Discord this is probably not the best choice :wink:.

 ## Features
 * **Queuing music** from YouTube.